Lux3n-git/luxclient/production/itemexchange.md

 one input rule of 5 diamonds and output rule of 1 cow egg, and a second output rule of 1 pig egg.
 Second example, one input rule of 5 diamonds, and a second input rule for 9 iron blocks and one output rule for 1 cow egg.

-### 2) Second way to create exchange rules:

-If you don't have access to the items you're buying/ selling there are other commands you can use.

-&l/iec input [item] [quantity]
-For example: /iec input diamond 5

-&l/iec output [item] [quantity]
-For example: /iec output sapling 10

-Note: The name of the item has to be the Minecraft data name.
-For example, dark_oak_sapling.

-### Editing exchange rules

-While holding an exchange, use the following command to change the quantity it trades:

-&l/ies amount [number]
-For example: /ies amount 5.
-This will change the exchange to trade 5 of whatever item